xteam29/free-sleep/INSTALLATION.md

 ### 9. Disable software updates

+You may see some failures saying these services were not loaded or do not exist, that's ok
 ```
 # Disables the software updates
 systemctl disable --now swupdate-progress swupdate defibrillator eight-kernel telegraf vector frankenfirmware dac swupdate.socket